--- PUBLIC OUTREACH AND PARTICIPATION-- Since April 1, 2010, electronic updates (E-Updates) have been sent to subscribers on a weekly basis (4,000 individuals) to inform them of project updates regarding 130 Liberty Street.
-On June 22nd,

-LMDC sent out an e-update with specific information about the New York City Department of Building&rsquos approval of a revision to the means and methods for deconstruction.
+-- PUBLIC OUTREACH AND PARTICIPATION&mdashSince July 1, 2010, electronic updates (E-Updates) have been sent to subscribers on a weekly basis (4,000 individuals) to inform them of project updates regarding 130 Liberty Street.
+On September 27th, LMDC sent out an e-update with specific information about the New York City Department of Building&rsquos approval of a revision to the means and methods for deconstruction, which called for a .
 LMDC has testified and provided updates regarding the project at the monthly meeting of the Community Board 1 World Trade Center Redevelopment Committee and LMCCC has hosted biweekly community construction meetings where updates were provided.
 Additionally in conjunction with New York State Assembly Speaker Sheldon Silver, LMDC has hosted periodic Community Advisory Committee Meetings providing updates to the community representatives on this project.